 - An annual memorial service

-Leadership: Nurse practitioner Kathy Perko, our program director, has advanced training in children’s palliative and end-of-life care.
-She founded our program in 2001 to respond to the need she saw in children’s cancer care.
-The Cambia Health Foundation, which helps fund the program, gave her a Sojourns Award in 2012 to recognize her excellence.
+Leadership: Nurse Practitioner Kathy Perko, our former program director, founded our program in 2001 to respond to the need she saw in children’s cancer care.

 Education and training: Our team members are active in educating medical and nursing students, residents, fellows and other staff members in many aspects of children’s palliative care.